vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

     $ curl http://localhost:8080/ApplicationStatus

-We now expect the `metrics-proxy` (runs on all service nodes) to be up - and others:
+We now expect the `metrics-proxy` (runs on all service nodes) to be up - and others - examples:

     $ curl http://localhost:20095/state/v1/   # metrics-proxy on node3
     $ curl http://localhost:19100/state/v1/   # slobrok on node0